 Recommended credits: Recommended Credits are based on contact hours: 15 lectures hours = 1 credit; 30 lab/ field hours = 1 credit; 15 discussion class hours = 1 credit.
-Please see Modules and Prices sheet for specific course credit recommendations.

 Homestays: During their internship, students will have the opportunity to live with Costa Rican families, which will enhance their Spanish and cultural knowledge.
 Homestays include a single room, three meals, and laundry service.
 Arrangements may be made for students who prefer to live independently.